 Students who have completed courses at other institutions may be eligible for cross-credits or recognition of current competency.

 Fees are inclusive of 15% GST, but do not include the Student Services Fee, course books, travel and health insurance, or living costs.
 In addition to the tuition fees, there is a Student Services Fee of $50 per 15 credit course.
-Students enrolling in MS510 Te Ao Māori are also required to pay $64 + koha for a compulsory noho marae.
+Students enrolling in MS510 Te Ao Māori and/or MB630 Understanding Culture are required to also pay $64 + koha for a compulsory noho marae.

 |Domestic Student||$766.00 per 15 credit course|